 Take this example: songbirds migrating north are dependent on annual intersections with specific populations of insects.
 A shift in seasonal timing could result in a fewer available bugs and a food crisis for the birds.

-Scientists, naturalists, farmers, gardeners, fishermen, and many others have been recording their observations of seasonal phenology changes for centuries.
-A patchwork of records exists in notebooks and logbooks, ledgers, and bills of sale.
-Matching historical observations with more recent ones has allowed climate scientists to identify shifts in long-term phenology trends that closely match our records of Earth’s warming temperature.
+Naturalists, farmers, gardeners, fishermen and others have recorded seasonal observations for centuries in notebooks, logbooks, ledgers, and bills of sale.
+Combining this rich historical record with modern observations, scientists have found that shifts in long-term phenology trends closely match records of Earth’s warming temperature.